devins2518/snui/src/SCENE.md

 not totally because there's not yet a way to set the background color of a parent and propagate it to it's transparent childs.

 My ideas regarding how to solve that are:

 	- add some kind of *background* field to the **Context**. **WidgetShell** could check it on a roundtrip
 	- not rely on the **WidgetShell** and dynamically use the *background* field to draw a background on widgets with no background

-I'm more in favor of the second approach however this means I would have to scrap the second idea I implemented.
+I'm more in favor of the second approach however this means I would have to scrap the first idea I implemented.
 Namely,
-> Make **Widget**s aware they are wrapped.
+> Make all **Container**s wrap their childs in a **WidgetShell**